-- Cranberry is a native superfood and good for you!
+- The cranberry is a native superfood and is good for you!
 They’re packed with anti-inflammatory, antibacterial, and antioxidant compounds.
 See more about cranberry’s natural health benefits.

 OK, this isn’t a fun fact, but cranberries taste great!
 They add a unique burst of tart flavor to any dish—as well as glorious color.
 Here’s a delicious Cranberry Dream Pie that you can make ahead and stick in the freezer.

 See all of our tasty cranberry recipes—from cranberry sauce to chutney to cake to punch!

 Cranberries are grown in bogs because these are constructed to protect the fruit: A bog can be quickly flooded when freezing weather is predicted, thus sparing the submerged blossoms and berries from spring and fall frosts.

 But did you know that you don’t need a bog to grow cranberries?
 In fact, they are a great addition to the home garden—and, come harvesttime, they are a surprise condiment for your Thanksgiving dinner.
 A 10x5-foot plot will yield up to 10 pounds of delicious berries just in time for holiday sauce and desserts.

 Here’s all you need to know to grow cranberries at home:

 - For best results, cranberries should be grown in full sun in a 50–50 mix of garden soil and peat moss (for acidity and drainage).
 If your soil is sandy, remove the top 8 inches and line the bottom of the bed with a sheet of 6-mil plastic.